-The robotic process automation landscape is changing right before our eyes and it has nothing to do with an influx of machine learning, cognition, AI or even digitalization.
+The robotic process automation landscape is changing right before our eyes and it has nothing to do with an influx of machine learning, cognition, artificial intelligence (AI), or even digitalization.
 Certainly those technologies will fall into place over the next two to five years and make quite a splash, but today’s center stage belongs to robot-ready innovation that’s making waves with the toughest audience of all – real customers with real work to get done.

 Abraham Lincoln once said, “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”
 In a similar way, UiPath realized four years ago it needed to chop down technology obstacles preventing RPA from offering global, enterprise-wide solutions and reaching its full potential– so it focused on sharpening its product innovation.